rebel7580/rebel7580.github.io/MQTT/HomeVision_Discovery_How-to-Copy.md

 <!-- <h3 id="device-class-unit-of-measurement-max-and-min-notes">Device Class, Unit of Measurement, Max and Min Notes</h3> -->
 ### Device Class, Unit of Measurement, Max and Min Notes
-For all objects defined as number, sensor or binary sensor entities, "device_class" can be set by placing the following somewhere in the Object's Description field in HomeVisionXL.
+For all objects defined as number, sensor or binary sensor entities, Several Home Assistant attributes can be set by placing the following somewhere in the Object's <i>Description</i> field in HomeVisionXL.
 <pre>
    dc:<i>device_class</i>
    uom:<i>unit_of_measurement</i>